GameCourseProject/gamecourse/README.md

-Smartboards
+GameCourse
 =
-Installation and Update guide for SmartBoards.
+Installation and Update guide for GameCourse.
 ---
 Installation
 -